p0stw3b/programming-25/data/ru/part-3/4-defining-functions.md

 <sample-output>

-Сумма аргументов 1 и 2 равна 3
+The sum of the arguments 1 and 2 is 3
-Сумма аргументов 130 и 10 равна 140
+The sum of the arguments 130 and 10 is 140

 </sample-output>